aimms/function-reference/elementary-computational-operations/financial-functions/investments/investmentvariableinternalratereturn.rst

 		display _p_val, _p_irr ;
 	endblock ;

-This results in the following (dream) IRR:
+This results in the following IRR:

 .. code-block:: aimms